Efforts to ban books jumped an 'unprecedented' four-fold in 2021, ALA report says

 This year, Gender Queer by Maia Kobabe tops the ALA's 10 most challenged books list.
 The book, originally published in 2019 is set to be reissued in May.
 The ALA said that the memoir, done in comic form and recounting Kobabe's path to gender-identity as nonbinary and queer, has been "banned, challenged, and restricted for LGBTQIA+ content and because it was considered to have sexually explicit images."
 Many of the books banned and challenge in 2021 are related to LGBTQ+ topics and most were written by Black or LGBTQ+ authors.

-For the last two years, George by Alex Gin topped the list; it's not on the list this year.
+For the last two years, George (recently retitled Melissa) by Alex Gino topped the list; it's not on the list this year.

 The ALA points out that their recent surveys show that a majority of voters — on both sides of the aisle — oppose efforts to have books removed from their local public libraries.